 - Help your toddler glue the strip of grass on top of the tree trunk.

 - Now for the fun part.
 Help your toddler rip pieces of red, orange and yellow tissue paper and crumple them up!
 Your toddler will love this part, and it is also great for fine motor skills.

 - Glue the tissue paper on the tree branches, on the ground, and falling in the air.

 - Optional: Add some details with crayons if you would like (birds, a sun, a kid playing in the leaves).

-Here is Hannah’s finished product:
+Here is Hannah’s finished tree craft for preschoolers:

 Are your kids looking forward to the fall?
 What are their favorite fall crafts and activities?

 Looking for more fall activities for your littles?
 Check out these fun ideas!

 I’m going to buy tissue paper tomorrow!
 I can’t wait!

 Yay!
 So much fun!
 Hope your little one loves it!